eventsauce-symfony/eventsauce-bundle/README.md

 # EventSauceBundle

-This bundle provides the basic and extended container configuration of symfony for the [EventSauce](https://eventsauce.io/) library.
+This bundle injects the [EventSauce](https://eventsauce.io/) components to the symfony container. \
-Before using it, I strongly recommend that you read the official [documentation](https://eventsauce.io/docs/).
+Before using it, I strongly recommend that you read the official eventsauce [documentation](https://eventsauce.io/docs/).

 ### Supports

-- Doctrine event message repository
+- Doctrine message storage
+- Message Outbox
+- Anti-Corruption Layer
+- Message dispatching with symfony messenger
+- Snapshot doctrine repository, versioning
 - All events in table per aggregate type
-- Message Outbox
-- Symfony messenger
-- Snapshot doctrine repository, versioning, store strategies
 - Generating migrations per aggregate
-- ACL

 and more...